 This part of US1 weaves through the Saint John Valley Cultural Byway.
 The majority of the population are of French heritage, including descendants of original Acadian settlers.

+The Acadian Village in Van Buren (open from June to September) includes original homes rebuilt log-by-log on this historical monument.
+There is also a wistful statue of Acadian heroine Evangeline, a fictitious character created by Maine poet Henry Wadsworth Longfellow.
 In the 1847 poem, Evangeline is separated from her lover Gabriel during the Deportation of 1755-1763, when British rulers forced Acadians from their settlements.
 Many fled to Louisiana, creating the Cajun culture still prominent there today, while a handful retreated to the Upper Saint John Valley.
 As I continued down the highway, I thought what a wrench it must have been to leave – and why many Acadians later returned to this boldly beautiful part of the world.

 The road hugs tightly to the Saint John River, passing meadows scattered with wildflowers and cutting through thick forest.
 I was slightly too early for the fall colours, though smatterings of cerise and auburn popped against the green – a sneak preview of the new season wardrobe.
 Scenic byways loop around lakes and forested areas shadowed by mountains.

 After passing through the tiny towns of Caribou, Presque Isle and Houlton, I hit the stretch known as the ‘Million Dollar View’.
 The vanity of the name was forgiven as I pulled into the many lookout points to better admire views across the Chiputneticook chain of lakes, glimmering in the perfect shade of cerulean blue.

+Farther south, the Saint Croix International Historic Site immortalises one of the earliest European settlements on the North Atlantic coast.
 The 6.5-acre island, visible from the historic site, is where the French first settled in 1604.
 It wasn’t the most successful.
 After building relations and trading with native Passamaquoddy people, almost half of the settlers perished in the harsh winter.
 The survivors moved to Port Royal, Nova Scotia in 1605, which later became the capital of Acadia.
 Bronze statues depicting life on the settlement are dotted among pine trees, along winding paths carpeted with softwood chip.

 Maine’s Atlantic coastline is dotted with more than 60 lighthouses, and candy-striped West Quoddy Head Lighthouse in Lubec is the most striking.
 Despite its name, the bright tower marks the easternmost point in the contiguous United States.